Cash-Out Refinance Canada 2024

 • Paying Off Other Debt

 Consolidating your debt can save you lots of money, especially if it’s high-interest debt such as credit cards.
-In fact, debt consolidation was the top reason that Canadians refinanced their mortgage.
 You can pay off credit cards, personal loans, lines of credit, car loans, and student loans with money from a refinance.

 • Home Improvements and Renovations